ahmadjumaamohamad/Music-Player-Promotion/README.md

 - [ ] Copy these files into your Music Player Repository
 - [ ] Preview the index.html
 - [ ] Demonstrate how computers communicate (must know vocabulary)
-- [ ] Complete first draft of music player
+- [ ] Complete first draft of music player & upload to GitHub Music Player Repository
 - [ ] Music Player Case Study: record image of music player / transfer to computer (email, etc.)
      / transfer to Explorer Folder of Music Player
      / link to index.html (internal file, not server link)
+  - [ ] Submit GitHub URL through Google FORM (parent pathway)
+- [ ] Grading, DATE: TBA

 ### Copy these files into your Music Player Repository
 - Double Click on the index.html to render locally for immediate changes